 The design and implementation of governance models equip governments and regional public authorities, clusters, networks and project managers, as well as individual participants involved in collaborative research, with the necessary tools to account for their investments of resources and acquisition of benefits from collaboration in innovation and production.
-The sections in this tool outline a brief methodology for designing and implementing traditional and innovative governance models for multilateral strategic alliances, R&D collaborations, and other interregional and international partnerships.
+Theis tool outlines a brief methodology for designing and implementing traditional and innovative governance models for multilateral strategic alliances, R&D collaborations, and other interregional and international partnerships.